priyank9320/nerd_project/README.md

 Trying SpaCy and Entity Recognition and Entity Linker:
 AutoML is good hassel free solution for entity recognition as you dont have to deploy it, but I also finally understood how to perfrom the complete task (NER+NED) using just SpaCy.
 And using SpaCy for both the components actually provided easy integration.
 Please refer to the jupyter notebook nerd_full_model.ipynb for detailed explanation of each step and some example code showing how the model can be built for all the labels mentioned in the requirements document.

+Update:
+I earlier assumed that the input sentence will be having some context which we could while doing entity recognition and disambiguation, but now I am looking at how to tackle this problem if the input sentence is only the entity and not the entire sentence.
+This causes some additional problems.
+The enitity recognition model cannot be used in this case, as it works best only when the input sentence is a full sentence, that is some context is present.

+Since the input sentence might contain alpha-numeric words building a word level model won't work as the vocab size required would become too huge.
+Therefore I used a character level model.
+Another advantage of using a character level model for classificatio is that it will be robust towards spelling mistakes.

+After we classify the input string into one of the 5 categories, I used separate criterias for grouping the entities.
+For serial numbers I use the starting characters to group them, for physical goods I use embeddings for grouping, for locations embeddings are used for initial candidate generation and then input and candidate entities are further evaluated to identify similairty.

+Next I will be looking at how to group the companies' names and their addresses.